exposit/dw-playbooks/_posts/2018-01-13-the-celtic-bard.md

 source: katamoiran
 source-url: https://exposit.github.io/katarpgs/

-description: The bard of Celtic lore and legend; a shapeshifter, satirist, and trickster.
+excerpt: The bard of Celtic lore and legend; a shapeshifter, satirist, and trickster.

 categories:
 - bard